- The Demand-Driven Institute has created the DDMRP concept, which began with a perversion of Orlicky’s 3rd edition MRP Book.

 The JIT meaning or JIT definition is the reduction of inventory so that the new inventory that replenishes the stocking level right before it is to be depleted.
 There is some debate as to technically this is when this happens.
 That is after safety stock has been partially depleted, but there are many different JIT practitioners, and they have differing opinions.

 The JIT definition of JIT meaning has several sub-areas.
-These JIT definition or JIT meaning includes just in time inventory and just in time manufacturing, JIT manufacturing or JIT production, which we will discuss further in the article.
+These JIT definition or JIT meaning includes just in time inventory and only in time manufacturing, JIT manufacturing or JIT production, which we will discuss further in the article.

 While many people do not know the specifics of the JIT definition or JIT meaning, most do know that JIT results in lower inventory.
 But what is not at all well known is the method by which JIT proponents arrive at their proposal of stocking level is philosophical and based on the anecdotes of experience in inventory management from Japanese manufacturers.